 Twitter has set its roots deep when it comes to influencing the masses.
-Top-rated brands to local businesses, Twitter has become a mandatory platform for all.
+From top-rated brands to local businesses, Twitter has become a mandatory platform for all.

-But unlike other social media, trending on Twitter needs specialized efforts and tricks.
+But unlike other social media platforms, trending on Twitter needs specialised efforts and tricks.
 From a crisp bio to short posts with carefully planned hashtags, Twitter is the ultimate source of fleeting entertainment.

-You must have researched a lot on how you can make your brand trend on Twitter.
-It has emerged as one of the most followed social media sites in recent times.
+It has emerged as one of the most followed social media sites in recent times since its launch in March 2006.

 Countless brands are persistently tweeting to cash in on the Twitter trending charts.
-If you are still wondering about your odds for Twitter, we got your back.
+If you are still wondering about your odds for Twitter in 2023, we got your back.
 Here are 8 foolproof ways to make the essential cut.

 8 Hacks to get your brand trending on Twitter